timescale/docs/timescale-forge/create-a-service.md

 # Exploring Timescale Forge
 Welcome to Timescale Forge!
 Timescale Forge is a cloud-native TimescaleDB as a service that is easy to get started and powerful enough for the most demanding scenarios.
-This tutorial walka you through setting up your Timescale Forge account and completing your first tutorial project.
+This tutorial walks you through setting up your Timescale Forge account and completing your first tutorial project.

 ### Create a Timescale Forge account